Lovers of Teruel

-The Lovers of Teruel (Los amantes de Teruel) is a romance story that is alleged to have taken place in 1217 in the city of Teruel (Aragón).
+The Lovers of Teruel (Los amantes de Teruel) is a popular romance story.
+It is alleged to have taken place in 1217 in the city of Teruel (Aragón).

+Notable versions include a play written by Juan Pérez de Montalbán, first printed in 1635.

 Story

 In the city there were two important and wealthy families, Marcilla and Segura.
-Juan Diego Garces de Marcilla (also known as Diego) and Isabel a Segura were their children.
-The two were in love as childhood playmates but when they were both at an eligible age to wed, Diego's family had fallen on hard times.
+Juan Diego Garcés de Marcilla (also known as Diego) and Isabel de Segura were their children.
+The two were in love as childhood playmates, but when they were both at an eligible age to wed, Diego's family had fallen on hard times.
 Isabel's father, being the most wealthy in all of Teruel, forbade the marriage.
 Diego, however, was able to make an agreement with the father in which he would leave Teruel for five years to try to build his fortune.
 If Diego was able to gain wealth within those five years he would be able to marry his love, Isabel.

 During those five years Isabel's father pestered her to marry someone.
 She replied to him by saying that God wished her to remain a virgin until she turned twenty, saying that women should learn how to manage the household before getting married.
 Because her father loved her dearly and wished for her happiness he agreed, and for five years they waited for Diego's return.

 Diego was not heard from in those five years and so on the day of the five years' close Isabel's father married her to Don Pedro de Azagra from Albarracín.
 Right after the wedding ceremony there was a commotion at the Zaragoza gate.
 The watchmen informed the village that Diego Marcilla had returned with great riches and with the intent of marrying Isabel.
 Diego had not counted the day in which he petitioned Isabel's father whereas the Seguras had.